-(1) That there are unique circumstances or conditions, including irregularity, narrowness, or shallowness of lot size or shape, or exceptional topographical or other physical conditions peculiar to the particular property and that the unnecessary hardship is due to such conditions and not the circumstances or conditions generally created by the provisions of the zoning ordinance in the neighborhood or district in which the property is located.
+- (1) That there are unique circumstances or conditions, including irregularity, narrowness, or shallowness of lot size or shape, or exceptional topographical or other physical conditions peculiar to the particular property and that the unnecessary hardship is due to such conditions and not the circumstances or conditions generally created by the provisions of the zoning ordinance in the neighborhood or district in which the property is located. - (2) That because of such physical circumstances or conditions, there is no possibility that the property can be developed in strict conformity with the provisions of the zoning ordinance and that the authorization of a variance is therefore necessary to enable the reasonable use of the property. - (3) That such unnecessary hardship has not been created by the applicant. - (4) That the variance, if authorized, will not alter the essential character of the neighborhood or district in which the property is located, nor substantially or permanently impair the appropriate use or development of adjacent property, nor be detrimental to the public welfare.

-- (2) That because of such physical circumstances or conditions, there is no possibility that the property can be developed in strict conformity with the provisions of the zoning ordinance and that the authorization of a variance is therefore necessary to enable the reasonable use of the property. - (3) That such unnecessary hardship has not been created by the applicant. - (4) That the variance, if authorized, will not alter the essential character of the neighborhood or district in which the property is located, nor substantially or permanently impair the appropriate use or development of adjacent property, nor be detrimental to the public welfare. - (5) That the variance, if authorized, will represent the minimum variance that will afford relief and will represent the least modification possible of the regulation in issue.
+(5) That the variance, if authorized, will represent the minimum variance that will afford relief and will represent the least modification possible of the regulation in issue.
 53 P.S. § 10910.2.

-The unique circumstances presented by Applicant, including non-conforming lot size, and disability require the grant of a variance from the side yard setback requirement of fifty (50) feet.
-The variance is appropriate because it is the size of the lot and the position of the existing home thereon which require a variance.
-Further, undue hardship would result from a denial of the variance.
-This hardship is not self-imposed but is rather the result of the physical characteristics of the lot.
-Also, the essential character of the neighborhood will not be changed with addition of this garage as the Property is the only home without such a structure.
-Finally, the proposed garage would have a forty (40) foot setback from the side property line.
-This mere ten (10) foot difference represents the minimum variance that will afford the required relief.
+The unique circumstances of the Applicants and the subject Property require the grant of a variance.
+Undue hardship would result from a denial of the variance.
+This hardship is not self-imposed but is rather the result of the physical characteristics of the lot and the need for Applicant to avoid any potential dangers of slipping on wet or icy pavement due to his disability resulting from his military service.
+Also, the essential character of the neighborhood will not be changed with addition of this carport.
+Finally, the proposed carport will be set back seven (7) feet from the side property line.
+This represents a three (3) foot difference from the setback required by the ordinance.
+It is therefore the minimum variance that will afford the required relief.

-Accordingly the Board finds that the application for a variance from the side yard setback requirements of Section 143-33(A)(2)(b) of the Lower Providence Township Zoning Ordinance is granted.
+Accordingly, the Board finds that the application for a variance from the side yard setback requirements of Section 143-49(A)(3)(b) of the Lower Providence Township Zoning Ordinance is granted.